This topic explains how to configure rate limiting for the Workflow Engine's task workers.

 Task worker rate limit

 Primary rate limit control for task execution.
-This limit applies across all task workers in the Platform instance.

 - Set to positive integer to enable rate limiting